Robin-M-Aust/sfb1288-E06-swissness/README.md

 # sfb1288-E06-swissness

+v.1.0

-**The first part of the table contains columns with data automatically identified by the algorithm as well as utilitary annotations.**
+This file contains guidelines on how to annotate the output table of our main project. **The first part of the table contains columns with data automatically identified by the algorithm as well as utilitary annotations.**

 - SentenceID: Automatically generated, increasing number.
 Used to refer to the sentence internally.